 Advice on system design: Provide process enclosures, local exhaust ventilation or other engineering controls to maintain recommended PEL.
+Local exhaust should be used to maintain levels below the TLV whenever this diisocyanate is heated, sprayed, or aerosolized.

 Appropriate engineering controls: Use only with adequate ventilation.
 Diisocyanates can only be smelled if the occupational exposure limit has been exceeded considerably.
 Emissions from ventilation or process equipment should be checked to ensure they comply with the requirements of environmental protection legislation.
 In some cases, fume scrubbers, filters or engineering modifications to the process equipment will be necessary to reduce emissions to acceptable levels.
 Curing ovens must be ventilated to prevent emissions into the workplace.
 If oven off-gases are not vented properly (i.e. they are released into the work area), it is possible to be exposed to airborne monomeric HDI.